 - Nausea and vomiting

-Women are more likely to get a UTI.
-One reason for this is that women have a shorter urethra than men, and it is closer to the anus.
-Sexual activity also increase's a woman's risk of UTI.
+Women are more likely than men to get a UTI.
+One reason for this is that women have a shorter urethra than men do, and it is closer to the anus.
+Sexual activity also increases a woman's risk of UTI.

 The drop in estrogen levels that women experience after menopause also can make the urinary tract more vulnerable to infection, according to the Mayo Clinic.

-Blockages of the urinary tract, such as a kidney stone or enlarged prostate, can block the flow of urine and increase the risk of UTI.
+Blockages of the urinary tract, such as those caused by a kidney stone or an enlarged prostate, can block the flow of urine and increase the risk of UTI.

-People with an impaired immune system, such as those with diabetes and other condition, have a decreased ability to fight off infections, which can increase the risk of UTI.
+People with an impaired immune system, such as those with diabetes and other conditions, have a decreased ability to fight off infections, which can increase the risk of UTI.

 People who have a urinary catheter are also at increased risk for UTI.

-Most urinary tract infections are treated with antibiotics to prevent it from spreading to the kidneys.
-Patients should finish their prescribed antibiotics, even if symptoms disappear, because not finishing a course of antibiotics may allow the infection to return later.
+Usually, a urinary tract infection is treated with antibiotics to prevent it from spreading to the kidneys.
+Patients should finish their prescribed antibiotics, even if symptoms disappear, because not finishing a course of antibiotics may allow the infection to return.
 Symptoms of a bladder infection usually go away within one to two days after starting antibiotics.

-A more serve infection of the kidneys may require hospital treatment.
-Hospital treatment involves fluids and antibiotics through a vein.
-Some people may need surgery if the infection is caused by a problem with the structure of the urinary tract, according to the National Institutes of Health.
+A more severe infection of the kidneys may require hospital treatment.
+Hospital treatment involves injecting fluids and antibiotics through a vein.
+Some people may need surgery if the infection is caused by a problem with the structure of the urinary tract, according to the NIH.